-- Overall goal and aims of the research project, - Supporting evidence/rationale, - Guiding theoretical framework (if applicable), study design, methods, - Evaluation/analysis (including assessment and mitigation of any potential barriers or risks), - Knowledge sharing, - Meaningful, integrated involvement of relevant stakeholders (i.e., patients, public, at-risk, underserved populations) is strongly encouraged. - Briefly describe how patient/survivor/caregiver or other relevant stakeholders will be engaged in the research as partners and if applicable, as participants. - Demonstration of accessibility, equity, diversity and inclusion principles in the proposal must be evident. - Include a description of how sex and/or gender and/or dimensions of diversity/determinants of health and their intersectionalities have been factored into the study design.
+- Overall goal and aims of the research project, supporting evidence/rationale, guiding theoretical framework (if applicable). - Study design, methods, evaluation/analysis (including assessment and mitigation of any potential barriers or risks). - Meaningful, integrated involvement of relevant stakeholders (i.e., patients, public, atrisk, underserved populations): briefly describe how patient/survivor/caregiver or other relevant stakeholders will be engaged in the research as partners and if applicable, as participants. - Applicants are encouraged to engage relevant stakeholders in their proposed research including individual and community-level partners such as First Nations, Inuit, Métis and urban Indigenous communities and organizations, Black communities, racialized communities, and people with lived experience. - Provide a list of references cited within the proposal.
+A standard reference style is recommended (e.g. first author, article title, journal title, date of publication, volume, issue, location (pagination)).